denisidoro/leila/README.md

 # Hexapod

 Source code for the Projet Inno.
-Word, Excel and other documentation files aren't hosted in this repository.
+Documentation, CAD and design files aren't hosted in this repository.

 ### Installation
 First install [Node] and [Git].